-If you’re looking for editing help, you can find my Reedsy profile here.
+I’m on hiatus from offering editing help, but you can still find my Reedsy profile here.

-For someone who’s been laid off twice because his companies were sold out from under him, I’ve actually led a pretty charmed life as a book editor.
+For someone who’s been laid off three times, twice because his companies were sold out from under him, and who narrowly missed getting laid off another time due to a company sale, I’ve actually led a pretty charmed life as a book editor.
 I’ve had great bosses who have supported me and whom I’ve trusted, and my co-workers have been invariably as collaborative and innovative as I try to be.
-One, Eric Nelson, even became my agent post-Wiley and sold my novel before going to Portfolio as executive editor.
+One, Eric Nelson, even became my agent post-Wiley and sold my novel before going to Portfolio as executive editor (he now runs Broadside).
 You can see my full history and my titles lists on my LinkedIn page, but these are the highlights.

-Since December 2016, I’ve been an executive editor at Thomas Dunne Books, an imprint of St. Martin’s Press.
-In that time I’ve had two NY Times bestsellers, Two Paths by John Kasich and, for six weeks, The Dangerous Case of Donald Trump, edited by Bandy Lee, which had changed the conversation about Trump’s mental fitness to serve (then Fire and Fury showed that everything that the book speculated about was true).
-My forthcoming books include President Carter: The White House Years by Stu Eizenstat, which has an honest shot at winning the Pulitzer Prize for History; The Happiness Curve by Jonathan Rauch, which will change the way people see mid-life; Live Long and… by William Shatner on living well at any age; and a few books that I can’t mention yet, but which could also be bestselling conversation changers.
+From December 2016 to June 2019, I was an executive editor at Thomas Dunne Books, an imprint of St. Martin’s Press.
+In that time I had six NY Times bestsellers: On the House by John Boehner (my first #1); Two Paths by John Kasich; The Dangerous Case of Donald Trump, edited by Bandy Lee, which had changed the conversation about Trump’s mental fitness to serve (then Fire and Fury showed that everything that the book speculated about was true); Team of Vipers by Cliff Sims, Ladies Who Punch by Ramin Setoodeh and Beyond Charlottesville by Terry McAuliffe.
+I also worked on President Carter by Stu Eizenstat; The Happiness Curve by Jonathan Rauch; Live Long and… by William Shatner; Where We Go From Here by Bernie Sanders; and When All Is Said by Anne Griffin.

 For the previously three years , I was a senior editor at Amacom, the publishing arm of the American Management Association, where I handled “books for bosses”: leadership, management, HR, entrepreneurship and general business.
 My personal goal was (and remains) to create books that turn us away from the dystopia of shareholder capitalism and towards the more equitable world of stakeholder capitalism–and to make sure those books sell.
 My book We Are Market Basket by Daniel Korschun and Grant Welker won the CEO-READ award for Best General Business Book of the Year while two other books I did were longlisted for CEO-READ awards: Winning Well by Karin Hurt and David Dye, and Lead Right for Your Company’s Type by William E. Schneider.
 I also worked on Lead with Humility by Jeffrey Krames, The 10 Laws of Trust by Joel Peterson and David Kaplan, The Hidden Leader by Scott Edinger and Laurie Sain, which was a Washington Post bestseller twice, and Smart Mom, Rich Mom by Kimberly Palmer.